ComposableFi/composable/docs/docs/user-guides/how-to-trade-pica-on-pablo.md

 ![token_select](./images-how-to-trade/token-select.png)

-By clicking the 'settings' ⚙️ icon, users can change the token utilized for paying gas fees, adjust their slippage tolerance and change the input to the USD value or the the number of tokens.
+By clicking the 'settings' ⚙️ icon, users can change the token utilized for paying gas fees, adjust their slippage tolerance and change the input to the USD value or the number of tokens.

 ![transaction_settings](./images-how-to-trade/transaction-settings.png)